-Integrated Production Systems
+Integrated Vineyard Production Systems

 Spans agronomics, remote and proximal sensors for improving production efficiency, vineyard design, mechanization, and improved pest- and disease-management systems.

-Genomics and Grapevine Improvement
+Genetics and Grapevine Improvement

 Cultivates advances in genomics, bioinformatics, traditional breeding, marker-assisted selection, molecular physiology, cultivar and clonal selection, and disease-free plant materials.

 Supports the national, state and regional objectives of extension and outreach specialists; ensures that research is put into practical application and that field observations for knowledge are bubbled up.